MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-test-api-solution.md

 ## Install Playwright in a new `test-api` package.

-While you could install the testing infrastructure into the `./packages/api` folder (monorepo package), for this tutorial you will create a new package to keep the testing infrastructure separate from the application code.
-This will help with troubleshooting.
+While you could install the testing infrastructure into the `./packages/api` folder (monorepo package), for this tutorial you'll create a new package to keep the testing infrastructure separate from the application code.
+This helps with troubleshooting.

 1. Create a new `api-testing` package in the `./packages` folder.